AdityaChandravanshi/online_library_management_system/README.md

 First of all we have to install Python and Django in our laptop or system.

-To install python, we have to click on https://python.org/ on our browser and then download it from there.
+To install python, we have to click on link https://python.org/ on our browser and then download it from there.

 After that we have to install Django by typing command prompt or write the command pip install Django.